RN–B.S. Completion Program

-The R.N. to B.S.
-Completion Program is intended for individuals with an associate’s degree in nursing and an unencumbered R.N. license.
+The Nursing RN–B.S. completion program is intended for individuals with an associate’s degree in nursing and an unencumbered RN license in New York State.

-Baccalaureate nursing graduates provide theory-based nursing care to healthy and ill individuals, families, aggregates, and communities in diverse healthcare settings including hospitals, clinics, nursing homes, schools and outpatient facilities.
-The R.N.-B.S. in Nursing Completion Program track is for nurses who have successfully completed a community college (associate degree) nursing program and have passed or will pass (within the first semester of admission) their state licensure exam (NCLEX-R.N.) for registered nurses (R.N.).
+Baccalaureate nursing graduates provide theory-based nursing care to all individuals, families, and communities in diverse healthcare settings including hospitals, clinics, nursing homes, schools, and outpatient facilities.
+The Nursing RN–B.S. completion program track is for nurses who have successfully completed a community college (associate’s degree) nursing program and have passed or will pass (within the first semester of admission) their state licensure exam (NCLEX-RN).
 The nursing curriculum builds on the knowledge and experience that registered nurses already possess as graduates of associate degree programs.

-The mission of the R.N.-B.S. in Nursing Degree Completion Program is to develop professional nursing leaders in all areas of practice who can apply new and/or past nursing knowledge and build on existing competencies.
-The R.N.-B.S. in Nursing Completion Program is designed to prepare nurses to function both independently and interdependently with other professionals in a wide variety of settings, and to meet present and future health-care needs of a global society.
-The Undergraduate program provides a foundation for graduate study.
+The mission of the RN–B.S. program is to develop professional nursing leaders in all areas of practice who can apply new and/or past nursing knowledge and build on existing competencies.
+The program is designed to prepare nurses to function both independently and interdependently with other professionals in a wide variety of settings, and to meet present and future health-care needs of a global society.

-The R.N. to B.S. in Nursing Completion Program consists of 127 credit hours distributed among the natural sciences, social sciences, general education, humanities, nursing, and electives.
-Courses include content and practice experiences related to professional issues, theory, research/evidence based practice, policy, management, leadership, aging, pathophysiology and health assessment and community/population health.
-Faculty serves as educators, mentors, and professional career advisors to facilitate academic success.
+The RN–B.S. program consists of 120 credit hours distributed among the natural sciences, social sciences, general education, humanities, nursing, and electives.
+Courses include content and practice experiences related to professional issues, theory, research/evidence based practice, policy, management, leadership, aging, pathophysiology and health assessment, and community/population health.
+Faculty serve as educators, mentors, and professional career advisors to facilitate academic success.

-The program is offered as a cohort, using an online format.
+The program is offered using an online format.
 The program is designed to advance the professional status of registered nurses, preparing them as future leaders who provide safe and competent care to people from diverse cultures.
 The goals of the program are to provide students with knowledge, skills, and competencies to facilitate career advancement and to assume new roles in the nursing profession.
-This program supplements and builds upon the core nursing knowledge and skills which all R.N.s achieve prior to licensure.
-NYIT offers a wide range of courses in the liberal arts and sciences to enhance and broaden the learning experience for the adult learner.
+New York Institute of Technology offers a wide range of courses in the liberal arts and sciences to enhance and broaden the learning experience for the adult learner.

-- Student-centered and user friendly online course format that facilitate and support practicing nurses to attend school while maintaining employment
+- Student-centered and user friendly online course format that facilitates and supports practicing nurses to attend school while maintaining employment

-- Offered in a cohort format to ensure cost and time effectiveness as well as facilitate achievement of learning outcomes
+- Offered in a format that ensures cost and time effectiveness as well as facilitates achievement of learning outcomes

 - Students are assigned a faculty advisor for the length of the program